The boredom of the night shift.

 Making his way through the endless darkness, he found himself at the only place in the junkyard that held something more or less valuable; the Relic Repository, as his boss called it.

 Unlike the piles and towers around him, this place was all neatly arranged like an actual parking lot; big, rounded 50s yank tanks stood along with the kind of late 60s muscle cars that action movie protagonists drove and crashed with style.
-As rusty and broken as most were, they could still fetch a fortune in the right places, and in the last months, many of them had ”magickally” disappeared from their lots, to much of the boss’s despair.
+As rusty and broken as most were, they could still fetch a fortune in the right places, and in the last months, a total of 3 of them had disappeared from their lots overnight, to much of the boss’s despair.

 “Hellooooooo!
 Any thieves out there?
 Come out so I can fix you good.”
 Called out Cole to the emptiness of night as he brandished his beloved 18” monkey wrench.

 *Tlink, Tin, Klink.*

 A big black rat came out from the broken left headlight of a badass Dodge Charger which would had looked quite cool if it didn’t have more bullet holes than Bonnie & Clyde’s Death Car.
-It was the cops who brought that car to the deposit a couple of years ago, they said it had been part of a grisly murder case involving a child killer and his cannibalistic wife, whom the cops had shot to death as they tried to flee in this wonderful piece of american muscle.
+It was the cops who brought that car to the deposit a couple of years ago, they said it had been part of a grisly murder case involving a child killer or similar horror story, whom the cops had shot to death as they tried to flee in this wonderful piece of american muscle.

 Conrad, Cole’s co-worker, didn’t dare come near it, let alone at night, as he claimed the ghost of its late passengers had tried to strangle him with the driver’s seat belt.
 He probably had tried to take the car for a joy ride and got stuck inside it, as Cole couldn’t imagine how Conrad’s taco-stuffed belly could fit inside the driver seat.